kardasmanish/TASK-5/README.md

     In this project I pushed my project code to GitHub] which is linked with Jenkins, which is responsible to build, test and deploy it into production facilitating continuous integration and continuous delivery.
 In turn, the binaries generated from the build process will be stored in JFrog Artifactory.
 I developed a basic python application using Flask.
 I'll walk you through the process and try to provide useful information to write code and serve it to your customers or friends.
 So Let's get started!
 - ## Python Application
     <a href="https://www.python.org/" ><img src="Images/py.jpg" width="30" height=30></a>
-    Let's start with a simple application.
-You can use this project or you can develop your own [Flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/) Application.

     <img src="Images/flaskapp1.jpeg" width="400" height="200">

-    Using the below commands you can run this application on your localhost.
+    Using the below commands to run the application on localhost.

     ```
     pip install -r requirements.txt